What is an Online Marketing Strategy?

-You now need to use these to refine your strategy into a single clear document that covers what actions and process you are going to use to meet your goals.
+You now need to use these to refine your strategy into a single clear process document that covers what actions you are going to use to meet your goals.

 There are plenty of online project management tools available that can help with this, but they all follow the same basic principles offered in a spreadsheet.